Baja Lucky Explorer Rally 2019

 When something goes wrong on a ride, would your riding friends say that you are more likely to need help or more likely to give help?
 You should be in the more likely to offer help camp.
 This ride is filled with riders that are more likely to give help, so most of the time the riders never need help.
 Additionally there is all the normal stuff: come prepared to maintain your bike, fix your bike on the trail, repair flat tires, deal with bad weather and rain and make a joke or two.

-Video from last years ride from Marco
+Video from prior year's ride from Marco

 Who is going on the ride?